TeWu/krpc-rb/README.md

 So official documentation at http://djungelorm.github.io/krpc/docs/ is definitely a good read.
 The rest of this file describes few differences there are between Ruby and Python client libraries.

-**NOTE:** Streaming is not supported in the current version of kRPC-rb.

 Connecting and disconnecting
 -------
 When you are in REPL, you can connect to kRPC server in this way: